Planning for your self assessment tax bill

 A self employed person will pay both income tax and class 4 national insurance (NI) on their profits plus income tax on any other income and capital gains tax on any relevant capital gains in the tax year.

 The amount of tax and NI due will depend upon the business’ profits and your total income.
 There are several rates and thresholds at which the rates change.
-The current personal allowances, rates and thresholds are here (opens in new window).
-References to “tax bill” in this article refer to your tax and NI bill.
+The 2012/13 personal allowances, rates and thresholds are here (opens in new window).
+References to “tax bill” in this article refer to your tax and class 4 NI bill.